glenntfung/glenntfung.github.io/_news/mapss2024.md

 related_posts: false
 ---

-I will be an MAPSS-ECON student at UChicago this fall!
+I will be an MAPSS student in economics at UChicago this fall!